-Normally, a student who does not complete Division III work by the projected date will be enrolled as a full-time student for an additional term, with full access to the faculty and facilities of the college.
-The student and his or her committee must assess how much work remains to be done and how much faculty supervision or other use of the college resources is likely to be required.
-The student then submits the appropriate form to the center for academic support and advising requesting one of the following categories:
+Normally, a student who does not complete Division III work by the projected date will be enrolled as a full-time student for an additional term, with full access to the faculty and facilities of the College.
+The student and their committee must assess how much work remains to be done and how much faculty supervision or other use of college resources is likely to be required.
+The student then submits the appropriate form to the Center for Academic Support and Advising requesting one of the following categories:

 - If the student needs only a limited amount of faculty time for completion and evaluation of the Division III work, the student pays a fee of approximately one-third tuition.
 The student is not in residence.
 Individual arrangements are made with the student's committee.
 The student's work is due to the committee no later than the October deadline in the fall term and the March deadline in the spring term.
-If this date of completion is not met, the student becomes fully enrolled and is charged full tuition for the term. - If all of the Division III work is complete, except for completion of the final draft or minor revisions, and can be completed away from the college and without faculty supervision, the student pays a graduation fee.
+If this date of completion is not met, the student becomes fully enrolled and is charged full tuition for the term. - If all of the Division III work is complete except for the final draft or minor revisions and can be completed away from the College and without faculty supervision, the student pays a graduation fee.
 This completion deadline is in early September or February of the successive semester.
-If major revision and/ or faculty involvement are required, the student falls into the previous category.
+If major revision or faculty involvement is required, the student falls into the previous category.
 Students must meet with the Division III counselor in CASA to discuss requesting any extension deadline.